 There are two tables in the Spectrum cache that store the IP/engineid.
 When using action code 0x10330 to clear the v3 cache, it only removes the engine id from one table.

-A new action code of 0x10333 is being introduced that will properly remove all engineid entries from the cache.
+A new action code of 0x10334 has been introduced that will properly remove all engineid entries from the cache.

 If there is an SNMPv3 issue you need to troubleshoot, you should first use the "Reset SNMPv3 Authentication".
 If that does not work, then you can use the update action code of 0x10333 command in CLI: